 Caring Behaviors: Conduct that is nurturing, protective, compassionate and client centered that creates an environment of hope and trust.
-Client choices related to cultural values, beliefs and lifestyle are respected (Educational Competencies for Graduates of Associate Degree Nursing Programs, 2000).
+Client choices related to cultural values, beliefs and lifestyle are respected.

-Caring Interventions: Those nursing behaviors and actions that assist clients in meeting their needs based on knowledge and understanding of the natural/behavior sciences, nursing theory/research and past nursing experiences (Educational Competencies for Graduates of Associate Degree Nursing Programs, 2000).
+Caring Interventions: Those nursing behaviors and actions that assist clients in meeting their needs based on knowledge and understanding of the natural/behavior sciences, nursing theory/research and past nursing experiences.